apify/apify-docs/sources/platform/integrations/ai/openai_assistants.md

 ## Real-time search data for OpenAI Assistant

-We'll use [RAG-Web-Browser](https://apify.com/apify/rag-web-browser) to fetch the latest information from the web and provide it to the OpenAI Assistant through [function calling](https://platform.openai.com/docs/assistants/tools/function-calling?context=without-streaming).
+We'll use the [RAG Web Browser](https://apify.com/apify/rag-web-browser) Actor to fetch the latest information from the web and provide it to the OpenAI Assistant through [function calling](https://platform.openai.com/docs/assistants/tools/function-calling?context=without-streaming).
 To begin, we need to create an OpenAI Assistant with the appropriate instructions.
 After that, we can initiate a conversation with the assistant by creating a thread, adding messages, and running the assistant to receive responses.
 The image below provides an overview of the entire process: